V-Dog Dog Food receives the Advisor’s second-lowest tier rating of 2.5 stars.

-The sixth ingredient is lentils.
+The sixth ingredient includes lentils.
 Lentils are a quality source of carbohydrates.
 Plus (like all legumes) they’re rich in natural fiber.
-Lentils contain about 25% protein.
+Lentils also contain about 25% protein.

 In any case, plant-based oils like canola are less biologically available to a dog than fish oil as a source of quality omega-3 fats.

-The eighth ingredient lists peanuts.
+The eighth ingredient is peanuts.
 Peanuts are not true nuts but rather legumes similar to beans and peas.
 They are rich in mono-saturated fats and dietary fiber.

-The ninth ingredient includes sunflower hearts.
+The ninth ingredient is sunflower hearts.
 Sunflower hearts consist of the hulled kernel of the whole seed.
 They are rich in omega-6 fatty oils, vitamins A and E as well as dietary fiber.